VasLem/optwps/README.md

 # optwps

 A high-performance Python package for computing Window Protection Score (WPS) from BAM files, designed for cell-free DNA (cfDNA) analysis.
+It was built as a direct alternative of a script provided by the [Kircher Lab](https://github.com/kircherlab/cfDNA.git), and has been tested to replicate the exact numbers.

 ## Overview